rashadkp/001-foundations-ex1/README.md

 Please refer the examples for the expected output format.

 Please make sure that you use the cs50 functions rather than `scanf` to read input.
 The auto grader will fail if you use `scanf`.
+Please make sure that the file is called `bmi.c`.

 # Example run